-Janet is an expert in her field, having worked in universities around the world including Ghana, Puerto Rico, North America and India.
-Janet was also a professor of English Literature at Glasgow University and Aberdeen University, before becoming president of Lucy Cavendish College in Cambridge where she ran a festival of women writers, and established the Lucy Cavendish Fiction Prize.
-She is also the General Editor of The Cambridge Edition of the Works of Jane Austen, the first modern and fully annotated edition of the works of Jane Austen.
+Janet has worked in universities around the world including Ghana, Puerto Rico, North America and India.
+She was a professor of English Literature at UEA, Glasgow and Aberdeen Universities, before becoming president of Lucy Cavendish College, University of Cambridge (2008-2015), Cambridge where she established the Lucy Cavendish Fiction Prize.
+She is now an Honorary Fellow of Newnham and Lucy Cavendish Colleges.
+In 2013, Janet was given an OBE for her services to higher education and literary scholarship.